 You’ve all been able to develop app extensions for SmartWatch and Smart Wireless Headset pro for a while with the old Smart Extension SDK, but now we have replaced this with the new Sony Add-on SDK.
 So far, hundreds of apps have been created or extended to work with these devices.
 Read on for a walkthrough of the most useful facts and tips, for those of you looking to develop an app for SmartWatch and Smart Wireless Headset pro with the Sony Add-on SDK (and learn more about the SmartWatch update being released today!).

+UPDATE: The Music Infinite API is deprecated, and no longer supported in the Sony Add-on SDK.
 Do you have an app or service around music?
 Or maybe you run a music store app, an artist information site, an artist oriented app, a fan site or something similar?
 Then you can develop an app extension for “WALKMAN” music player, using the Music Infinite API available in the Sony Add-on SDK that was launched last week.
 In the “WALKMAN” music player app, the Infinite button can be used to access related information, content and services about the song or artist currently being played.

 Today we are happy to announce our new Sony Add-on SDK, which unifies some of our most innovative APIs for Sony Xperia™ smartphones, tablets and Smart Accessories.
 With the Sony Add-on SDK, you can develop apps for SmartWatch and Smart Wireless Headset pro, or you can develop Small Apps and IR remote sensor enabled apps.
 You can also develop apps for the infinite button in the “WALKMAN” music player, which is available on most Sony Xperia™ devices.
 All of these options are available in one package to improve the overall ease of use and developer experience!
 Learn more about how you can get more visibility for your app after the jump.